orientechnologies/orientdb-docs/src/java/ref/OProperty/getDefaultValue.md

 For instance, imagine a class that records student information for a school.
 Since each year the majority of new students are added to a particular class, (that is, the current class of incoming freshmen), you might set and each year update the default class for this property, saving yourself time in the long run.

-Using this method, you can retrieve the currernt default value set on the property.
+Using this method, you can retrieve the current default value set on the property.

 ### Syntax